akashgardas/akashgardas/README.md

 ## Featured Projects 💻
 ### [Track Your Time: *A Smart Way to Review Your Activities*](https://github.com/akashgardas/Track-Your-Time)
-Track Your Time is web based project designed and building to provide the functionality of tracking ones daily activities to have a log of acitivites impacting ones productivity.
+Track Your Time is a web-based project designed and building to provide the functionality of tracking daily activities to have a log of acitivites impacting ones productivity.

 ### [Digital Arcade: *A Cognitive Gaming Suite*](https://github.com/akashgardas/Digital-Arcade)